mattdiamond/fuckitjs/README.md

 FuckItJS
 ========
-### Javascript Error Steamroller
+### JavaScript Error Steamroller

-FuckItJS uses state-of-the-art technology to make sure your javascript code runs whether your compiler likes it or not.
+FuckItJS uses state-of-the-art technology to make sure your JavaScript code runs whether your compiler likes it or not.

 Technology
 ----------